While LSD is decidedly a modern hallucinogenic drug, there is evidence that the chemical has existed and had an effect on mankind for many centuries.

 In 1951 in Pont-Saint-Esprit, France, there was another such episode in which either ergot or LSD was implicated.
 In this small village, dozens of people suffered violent delusions requiring restraints and hospitalization.
 Five people died.
 At first, this outbreak was considered related to a possible fungal infection of local grain, but later evidence showed that it could have been connected to something far more sinister.
 According to an article from BBC News, a document from a CIA agent implied that the village may have suffered from a public test of LSD that was produced in Sandoz Chemical, a few hundred kilometers away.

-Despite the violennt symptoms associated with ergot poisoning, the substance has been used medicinally.
-It has been used to treat migraines and Parkinson's disease, and to induce abortion.
+Despite the violent symptoms associated with ergot poisoning, the substance has been used medicinally.
+It has been used to treat migraines and Parkinson’s disease, and to induce abortion.

 The Psychedelic Drug is Born

 In 1938, Swiss chemist Albert Hoffman synthesized the chemical lysergic acid diethylanine while working for Sandoz Chemical.
 He was looking for a stimulant for blood circulation.
 On the twenty-fifth experiment in the series, he came up with LSD-25.
 It turned out not to be the circulatory stimulant he wanted and so he set the formula aside for the next five years.
 In 1943, he accidentally exposed himself to this drug and noted “an uninterrupted stream of fantastic pictures, extraordinary shapes with intense, kaleidoscope-like play of colors.”